monikaperez/genepy/sequencing/README.md

 ## Contains

-fromGTF2BED: transforms a GTF file to a BED file, only works for some GTFs for now
+- fromGTF2BED: transforms a GTF file to a BED file, only works for some GTFs for now
 getBamDate: parses a bam file header to try to compute when it was generated (as best as it can, if it has had many modification done to it across a long span of time, you will receive the average of that)
+- dropWeirdChromosomes
+- extractPairedSingleEndFrom
+- findReplicates
+- singleEnd
+- pairedEnd
+- mergeBams

 ## Other very recommended tools